Faculty Teaching Load Policy

 Maximum overload allowance

-Curriculum Faculty may teach up to a maximum of 2 courses or 6 credit hours over their current maximum teaching range, per semester, in addition to the scheduled work load.
+Curriculum Faculty may teach up to a maximum of 2 courses or 6 credit hours over their current maximum teaching range, per semester.
 This maximum includes courses taught in Curriculum, Continuing Education and College and Career Readiness.
-Prior approval from the faculty member’s appropriate Associate Vice President (AVP) is required prior to any overload contract being issued.
+Prior approval from the faculty member’s appropriate Associate Vice President is required prior to any overload contract.
+Approval of overloads must comply with the College’s Anti-Harassment/Discrimination Policy.
+Customized Training Project instruction is in addition to these requirements and is determined by the Dean and approved by the Associate Vice President.

 Staff may teach up to a maximum of 2 courses or 6 credit hours per semester outside of normal work hours.
 All course-related activity, except for communication with students, must occur outside of normal work hours.
 This maximum includes courses taught in Curriculum, Continuing Education and College and Career Readiness.
 Prior approval from the staff member’s appropriate VP, AVP, or Dean is required prior to any overload contract being issued.